idfive/Developer-Documentation/docs/challenges/drupal-api-module.md

 ## Requirements

-Create a custom Drupal 8 module that accomplishes the following:
+Create a custom module for the latest version of Drupal that accomplishes the following:

 - Interacts with [The Star Wars API](https://swapi.co/), to show a listing of at least 3 Star Wars films from `https://swapi.co/api/films` in any order you desire.
 - These films should display in a block, that could be enabled on any region in a stock or custom theme.